metalsmith/in-place/Readme.md

 Would pass `{ "cache": false }` to the selected engine.

-### pattern
+If your engine is the default [jstransformer](https://github.com/superwolff/metalsmith-engine-jstransformer), the options you pass to `engineOptions` will be available to all jstransformer plugins.

+#### `pattern`

-Only files that match this pattern will be processed.
+Exclude files that don't match the given pattern.
 So this configuration:

 ```javascript
 var metalsmith = require('metalsmith')